icannos/extented-tarskiworld/Readme.md

 ### Requierements

+This project only supports `Python 3.x`.
+It has been tested and developped with `python 3.7`.

 Requiered librairies are listed in `requierments.txt` and can be installed by using `pip install -r requierements.txt`.
 The grammar parser is based on antlr4.
 I provide the generated code but you may want to recompile the grammar.
 In that case you should install `antlr4`.